-This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
+This post may contain affiliate links, which means if you click a link and purchase something, I may make a small commission at no additional cost to you.
 I only recommend products I love!
-More info here.
+More information here.

-Tips and Tricks for Pumping on the Go
+Tips and tricks for pumping on the go

-Here are the key things that have helped me be successful with pumping in public:
+Here are the key things that have helped me be successful with pumping in public.

 1. Have a plan for powering your pump.

 There are a few different kinds of battery packs – car adaptors that plug into a vehicle lighter, rechargeable battery packs, and the type that use regular batteries.
-Make sure you use the correct voltage for your pump.
-More on battery packs here.

 There are two kinds of pumping in public scenarios: semi-public (for example, in your car, in a lactation pod, or in a family restroom) and out-in-the-open-public (such as sitting on a bench watching your older child play soccer).